awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 If you are using a SUSE Linux operating system, you must additionally specify the `--skip-kmod` option to prevent kmod installation\.
 By default, SUSE Linux does not allow out\-of\-tree kernel modules\.
 As a result, EFA and NVIDIA GPUDirect support is currently not supported with SUSE Linux\.
    + **Open MPI and Intel MPI**

-     If you intend to use EFA with Open MPI and Intel MPI, you must install the EFA software with Libfabric and Open MPI, and you must complete Step 5: \(Optional\) Install Intel MPI\.
+     If you intend to use an EFA with Open MPI and Intel MPI, you must install the EFA software with Libfabric and Open MPI, and you must complete Step 5: \(Optional\) Install Intel MPI\.
 To install the EFA software with Libfabric and Open MPI, run the following command\.

      ```
      $ sudo ./efa_installer.sh -y